MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 # What's New in R Server 9.1.0

-This release of R Server, built on open source R 3.3.3, includes new and updated packages, extends R Server into new directions with machine learning capabilities, integration with Python for specific use cases, integration with sparklyr, and operationalization enhancements with real-time scoring and dynamic scaling of VMs.
+This release of R Server, built on open source R 3.3.3, includes new and updated packages, extending R Server through machine learning capabilities, operationalization enhancements with real-time scoring and dynamic scaling of VMs, and integration with sparklyr.

 <a name="machinelearning"></a>